afourdraine/phoenix_test/README.md

 What the script do :

 * Create a table with phoenix
-* Insert data into the table
+* Insert data into table
-* Query the the table (count, sum, desc)
+* Query the table (count, sum, desc)
-* Delete the created table in HBase
+* Delete created table in HBase

 ## Getting Started